tusharsainx/inewsfeed/README.md

 # iNewsFeed

 A news app, that displays top headlines.
+Used Provider for state management.
+Take inspiration from Clean Architecture in making the folder structure.

 ## Demo Video Android